firedrakeproject/Irksome/docs/source/index.rst

    demos/demo_bbm.py

-and with a Galerkin-in-Time approach:
+and with a Galerkin-in-Time approach, in standard form or with auxiliary variables for alternate conservation properties:

 .. toctree::
    :maxdepth: 1

    demos/demo_bbm_galerkin.py
+   demos/demo_bbm_aux.py

 Finally, if you feel you must bypass the :py:class:`.TimeStepper` abstraction, we have some examples how to interact with Irksome at a